JonkHunkle/JonkHunkle/README.md

 ### WELCOME 👋

 ---
-I am a full stack web developer with a background in bartending and music with a life-long dedication to learning.
+I am a software engineer with a background in music with a life-long dedication to learning.
 Effective at  combining creativity and critical thinking to develop fast, easy to use applications.
 Able to communicate well with collaborators in a team setting while maintaining a high level of organization, no matter the complexity of the project.

 ---